-After we finished brief city tour, we head to a car park near railway station where we will ride Doddy’s car to Fremantle.
-This was the first time that I ride in a private car in Australia.
-Upon wearing the seatbelt, I can feel how tight it wrapped my body.
-Back then, wearing seatbelt wasn’t mandatory for car occupants in Indonesia.
-And most seatbelts were actually inadequate, and were just there for formality.
-Some cars didn’t even have seatbelts!
-While on the other hand, the mandatory seatbelt usage has been around in Australia for decades.
+After exploring the city, we head to a car park near railway station where we will ride Doddy’s car to Fremantle.
+This was the first time that I travel in a private car in Australia.
+Upon wearing the seat belt, I can feel how tight it wrapped my body.
+Back then, wearing seat belt wasn’t mandatory for car occupants in Indonesia.
+And most seat belts were actually inadequate, and were just there for formality.
+Some cars didn’t even have seat belts!
+While on the other hand, the mandatory seat belt usage has been around in Australia for decades.

 The car ride itself felt very different to what I had in Indonesia at around that period.
 It’s very smooth with almost no bump.
 At that time, car suspension in Indonesia didn’t give smooth ride at all, compounded by the fact that many roads are bumpy.
 So the smooth and stable ride in a car in Australia was a stark contrast to what I have in Indonesia.
 Cars in Australia might be similar in class to what I found in Indonesia, but their construction quality were definitely way ahead of what were in Indonesia.

 Also, the Australians tend to drive very quickly.
 They seem to try to get as quickly as possible from one corner of the street to another.
 Which is why upon departing, drivers would quickly accelerate and trying to reach the maximum permissible speed limit as soon as possible.
 Although Doddy is Indonesian, he seemed to have adopted Australian driving style.

 We traveled through the main road into Fremantle direction.
 I can’t recall which roads did we take, but at one point we traveled near the beach with railway lines and busy railway yard on it.
 As we approached Fremantle, we began to see some ships docked in the harbor.